-This class, open to beginning digital photography students ages 15 and up, covers camera operation, principles of image capture, composition, subject matter, areas of artistic expression, as well as the organization of images and applications such as email, print and storage.
+Beginning Photography covers camera operation, composition, subject matter and principles of image capture.
+Areas of artistic expression will be explored, as well as the organization of images and applications such as email, print and storage.
 All types of digital cameras are welcome, including Smart Phones, electronic tablets, point-and-shoot cameras and iPods.
-Instructor Ron Baker is a professional photographer who provides images for businesses, families, weddings and events.
-Participants should register by May 4.
+Instructor Ron Baker is a professional photographer who provides top-end photos for businesses, families, weddings and events.
+Register by Aug.
+29.

 Looking for a way to reduce stress?
 Consider Tai Chi.
 This Chinese martial art has developed into a graceful form of exercise that not only reduces stress but helps with a variety of health conditions.
 Tai Chi, often described as “meditation in motion,” promotes serenity through gentle, flowing, low-impact movements.
 It puts minimal stress on muscles and joints, making it generally safe for all ages and fitness levels.
 Participants of all experience levels may sign up for one or both of these six-week sessions with instructor Nikki Desch, an award-winning martial artist with 35+ years of experience.
-Registration is required five business days prior to the program.
-Future classes are planned as follows: Mornings: 11:30 a.m.-12:30 p.m. on Thursdays starting Aug.
-10; evenings: 5:30-6:30 p.m. on Tuesdays starting Aug.
-8.
+Registration is required five business days prior to the class.

 Mondays and Wednesdays with instructor | Fridays with video | 11 a.m. – noon | Cane Creek Recreation Center | $2 on Mondays and Wednesdays | Free on Fridays